Chart Color Schemes

 Acton has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Infrastructure changes significantly influence regional performance.
-AreaSearch identified twenty projects expected to impact the area.
-Notable initiatives include ACT Light Rail Stage 2A (City to Commonwealth Park), Parkes Way Upgrade, ANU Kambri Precinct, and Zarah.
-The following list details those likely most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 22 projects that are expected to impact the area.
+Notable projects include ACT Light Rail Stage 2A (City to Commonwealth Park), Parkes Way Upgrade, Ikon Place - Section 19 Braddon, and ANU Kambri Precinct.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.